wallarm/product-documentation/docs/latest/user-guides/rules/regex-rule.md

 3. Click the desired regular expression entry and copy a regular expression ID.

 ![!Getting an ID of a regular expression][img-regex-id]

+!!! warning "Behavior of the rule if the regular expression was changed"
+    Changing the regular expression specified in the existing rule of the type [**Define a request as an attack based on a regular expression**](#adding-a-new-detection-rule) results in automatic deletion of the rules **Disable attack detection by the regular expressions** that use the previous expression.

+    To disable attack detection by a new regular expression, please create a new rule **Disable attack detection by the regular expressions** with the new regular expression specified.

 ### Example: Permit an Incorrect X-Authentication Header for a Designated URL.